dsc-courses/bpd-reference/docs/statistical-inference/intro.md

 <Tag color='#FF5733'>Assumption:</Tag>  Assume that `df` is a DataFrame, `ser` is a Series, `arr` is an array, and we already run `import babypandas as bpd` and `import numpy as np`.

 ---
-This section contains explanations and code implementations of theories covered in [**DSC 10**](https://dsc10.com).
+This section provides explanations and code implementations of theories covered in [**DSC 10**](https://dsc10.com).
 For examples in this section, refer to the `full_pets` DataFrame, which has more data than `pets` DataFrame (which is used in the Documentation section).

 ```python